SSWConsulting/SSW.Rules.Content/rules/minimize-unrelated-interruptions/rule.md

 :::

 ::: greybox
-Interrupting the flow of conversation to tell everyone you have to go the bathroom.
+Interrupting the flow of conversation to verbally tell everyone you have to leave.
 :::
 ::: ok
-Figure: OK example - It's nicer but still stops the chat for a bit
+Figure: OK example - It's good to communicate, but still stops the chat for a bit
 :::

 ::: greybox
-Messaging in the group chat _"brb in x mins"_ ...
+Messaging in the group chat _"brb in X mins"_ ...
 and then _"I’m back"_ when you return.

+OR

+Messaging in the group chat _"Sorry, I have to go guys - Dinner time"_
 :::
 ::: good
-Figure: Good example - Do this so one is left guessing and the call can continue smoothly
+Figure: Good example - The call can continue smoothly and no one will be guessing where you went
 :::

 ## Mute if someone comes to talk to you in person